Yarmouth, Maine: History

 North Yarmouth, Massachusetts Bay Colony (as it then was), was settled in 1636, although Native Americans had already been living in the area, calling it Westcustogo.
 Englishman William Royall (c.
-1595–1676) (for whom the Royal River is named) emigrated to Salem in 1629.
+1595–1676), for whom the Royal River is named, emigrated to Salem in 1629.
 After serving seven years in the Massachusetts Bay Colony Company, he was provided with a land grant in North Yarmouth.
 He purchased a farm there in 1636, becoming one of the first European settlers of the town, along with John Cousins.

 Another Englishman, George Felt, who had emigrated to Charlestown, Massachusetts Bay Colony, eleven years earlier, purchased 300 acres of land at Broad Cove from John Phillips, a Welshman, in 1643.

 In 1652, John Cousins sold "sixty acres of lands with fenced fields" to John Maine, from whom the western end of town took the name of Maine's Point.

-The local Native Americans began a "war of extermination", in June 1675, against the settlers who were encroaching on their fishing ground.
+In June 1675, the local Native Americans began a "war of extermination" against the settlers who were encroaching on their fishing ground.
 What is now known as Lanes Island, the first island at the mouth of the Royal River, was their council ground, and its western end their burial ground.
 James Lane was the first of their victims, followed the next day by two sons of Mr. Hazelton, who had recently purchased the remaining half of Cousins Island.
 They were hunting cattle in the woods when they were captured.
-Locally, William Royall's fort was destroyed and the mills were burns.
+Locally, William Royall's fort was destroyed and the mills were burned.
 More broadly, King Philip's War (1675–1678) caused settlers to abandon their homes and move south.
 After a brief period of peace, the Second Indian War broke out in 1688 and lasted for nine years.
 This unrest continued periodically until around 1756, ending with the Means massacre at Flying Point.

 Around 1715, the third, and the earliest permanent, settlement in Yarmouth began.

-In 1722, a "Committee for the Resettlement of North Yarmouth" was formed in Boston, Province of Massachusetts Bay.
+Seven years later, a "Committee for the Resettlement of North Yarmouth" was formed in Boston, Province of Massachusetts Bay.

 By 1764, 1,098 individuals lived in 154 houses.
 By 1810, the population was 3,295.
 During a time of peace, settlement began to relocate along the coast and inland.
 The town's Main Street gradually became divided into the Upper Village (also known as the Corner) and Lower Falls, the split roughly located around the present-day U.S. Route 1 overpass (Brickyard Hollow, as it was known).
 Among the new proprietors at the time were descendants of the Plymouth Pilgrims.

 The Town of Yarmouth was incorporated on August 8, 1849.